 From here, the soft sand gives way to a firmer rocky terrain.
 The trail then undulates as you follow the coast.
 You’ll find amazingly rugged cliff formations carved by nature over many years.
 Set against the golden-brown jagged cliff walls, the aqua blue ocean looks absolutely incredible.
-Indeed, there’s no need to rush or speed hike during the Golden Shadows Trek.

 The further you wander along the coastline, the more immense the coastal scenery becomes.
 Especially, as time ticks away, the sky brings new colours and hues.
 Yep, it must be getting awfully close to an epic Paracas sunset.

 At Playa Mendieta, you’ll enjoy a belter of a Paracas sunset.
 The sky genuinely erupts, producing otherworldy pinks, yellows, purples and oranges.
 As you walk along the golden desert-type terrain of Paracas National Park, you’ll literally be exploring in the golden shadows as the sun sets.
 We certainly think the name of the trek is appropriate!